jeremynoesen/homebridge-dyson-bp01/README.md

 2. Turn off oscillation.
 3. Turn off the fan itself.

+## Required Software
+- Node.JS v14 or greater
+- Homebridge 1.0.0 or greater

 ## Building
 You can build the project by doing the following:
 - Clone or download this repository.